Joroee/Lol/README.md

 Bye.
 I hope I don’t ever hear from you again and forget about me.
 As you do the same.

+Another note: Im gonna keep this message up, and i still fucking hate you soo much and it will stay like that, you're absolutely disgusting and a horrible person calling out on someone that almost hanged himself isntead of admitting what you're actually been doing.
+Cheating can kill someone you know~

 Now, Off you go 🥰